A safe place to learn and a safe place to work

 ✅ Hire 15,000 additional educators & 10,000 additional caretakers to support our students

-In the absence of a plan from the government we’ve put forward a fully costed plan that works.
+In the absence of a plan from the government I’ve put forward a fully costed plan that works.

 We’re calling for immediate action to hire thousands of educators and create new classrooms in order to protect full day school.

 We need to provide parents with the support they need in order for them to re-enter the workplace and as a result, the only way to truly reopen the economy.
 We need to ensure schools are a safe place to learn and work.
 That’s why we’re calling for the number of classrooms and educators to be dramatically expanded.